-Even at my height (or perhaps because of my age…) I found the bike too high.
-Too high to get on and off easily, and too tall on the dirt.
+Even at my height (or perhaps because of my age; 48) I found the bike too high to get on and off easily, and too tall on the dirt.
 Of course this can be fixed by lowering the suspension of which there is more than enough.
 I do also wonder if the suspension is too firm from stock.
 I didn’t meddle enough with that, other than cranking up the back 2 or 4 clicks to take my luggage.
-I never weighed my bike myself, but they say it comes in at 206kg wet – over 40kg more than the original 600Z Tenere of 1982 (which carried 30% more fuel).
+I never weighed my bike myself, but they say it comes in at 206kg wet – a staggering 40kg more than the original 600Z Tenere of 1982 (right) which carried 30% more fuel.

-I can’t say it was any more vibey than any other big single I’ve had, and taking the bar end weights off at 500 miles to fit the Barkbusters didn’t make it any worse.
-As with all singles, I find some days at some speeds/temperature/load/fuel/whatever it vibrates a bit – and at other times at the same conditions it’s smooth.
-Is that called ‘character’?
+I can’t say it was any more vibey than any other big single I’ve had – the 701 was a shocker – and taking the bar end weights off at 500 miles to fit the Barkbusters didn’t make it any worse.
+As with many big singles, I find some days at some speeds/temperature/load/fuel/whatever it feels harsh – and at other times at the same conditions it’s smooth.
 For a modern, water-cooled bike the engine does seem quite noisy.
 Maybe it’s just a big thumping single.

-I’ve never had such a variable results from a bike, but overall it’s very good and was getting better all the time – and about time too.
+I’ve never had such a variable results from a carb’ bike – it seems an efi thing – but overall it’s very good and was getting better – and about time too.
 For overlanding mpg is more important than mph.
-On previous Teneres I’ve once got up to 80+ mpg in ideal conditions (backwind @ 50mph) but generally under 60mpg was normal as I recall.
-My new XTZ has been averaging just under 72mpg or 25kpl for the last 10 fill ups.
+On previous Teneres I’ve once got up to 80+ mpg in ideal conditions (backwind @ 50mph) but generally under 60mpg was normal, as I recall.
+My near-new XT-Z was averaging just under 72mpg or 25kpl for the last 10 fill ups.

 Low quality fuel